gazebosim/gz-sim/examples/standalone/acoustic_comms_demo/README.md

 It consists of 3 vehicles,
 Triton, Tethys, and Daphne floating side by side.
-Triton sends a move command using acoustic comms, to the other 2 vehicles, which start moving on receiving the command.
+Triton sends a move command using acoustic comms to the other 2 vehicles, which start moving on receiving the command.
 The speed of sound is purposely slowed down here to show that the middle vehicle (Tethys) will receive the signal and start moving before Daphne.